harubi/alraedah/README.md

 to an iterative approach, especially when the recursion stack default limit is > 1000.
 2. JSON iterative and lazy-evaluation can give us a huge performance boost, but due to time constraints, I haven't implemented a solution yet.
+3. JSON validation needs some work, like checking if the incoming JSON follows the schema defined in the assessment.

 ##### Ahmed Aloufi.